-(1) General and specific recognition of courses can be granted on the basis of education taken at the university college or at another educational institution, cf. the Act relating to Universities and University Colleges Section 3-5.
+(1) General and specific recognition of courses can be granted on the basis of education taken at the university college or at another educational institution, cf. section 3-5 e of the Act relating to universities and university colleges and Regulations relating to recognition of Norwegian and foreign higher education qualifications and of prior learning and work experience.

-- (2) Exemptions can be granted for coursework requirements or compulsory tuition if the student can document previously approved corresponding coursework requirements or completed compulsory tuition at the university college or another educational institution. - (3) Documentation of prior learning and work experience can provide a basis for recognition and exemption. - (4) Exemptions are not granted for examination parts.
-The exception here is if the grade Pass/Fail is used in the course for which an exemption has been granted. - (5) A master's thesis that forms part of a previous degree cannot be included in a new degree.
+- (2) Exemptions can be granted for coursework requirements or compulsory tuition if the student can document previously approved corresponding coursework requirements or completed compulsory tuition at the university college or another educational institution. - (3) Documentation of prior learning and work experience can provide a basis for recognition and exemption. - (4) A master's thesis that forms part of a previous degree cannot be included in a new degree. - O Amended by Regulations no. 866 of 20 June 2019 (which entered into force on 1 August 2019) and no. 3767 of 16 December 2021 (which entered into force on 1 January 2022).